pls-rs/pls/docs/features/upcoming.md

 # Upcoming

-We have bold plans for the future of `pls`.
-Soon, `pls` will be able to
+In addition to its [many existing features](./summary), we have bold plans for the future of `pls`.
+Soon, `pls` will be able to do all the following.

-- add more spec-matching criteria such as
+- `pls` will add more spec-matching criteria to make the specs much more granular and fine-tuned.

   - MIME type
   - globs
   - path relative to Git

+- `pls` will allow a more nuanced conditional approach for specs such as combining identification methods with `and`/`or`.

+- Specs should also get a specificity/priority setting to be able to override the specs above them.

-- generate `tree`-like output for subdirectories
+- `pls` will be able to generate `tree`-like output recursively for subdirectories.

-- parse Git metadata for importance rules
+- `pls` will be able to parse `.gitignore` for importance rules and two-letter Git statuses for a simpler notation.

-If you want to help implement any of these features, please submit a PR. `pls` is free and open-source software that could use [your help](../contributing).
+If you have more ideas to improve the functionality of `pls` or want to help implement any of these features, please submit a PR. `pls` is free and open-source software that could use [your help](../contributing).